Changissnz/silicon_metamorphosis__9-chemical_test_conspiracy_ASEAN_subplot__claudesonnet4_generated/README.md

 Viktor's jaw tightened at the casual dismissal.
 Twenty years of working with Western intelligence agencies had taught him to swallow such comments, but Danny's situation made the racism feel more personal.
 The boy's transformation wasn't accidental—it was the result of deliberate exposure to experimental nanotechnology being tested on "expendable" populations.

-"The Americans are panicking," O'Sullivan continued, apparently oblivious to Viktor's expression.
+"The Americans are panicking," O'Sullivan [Chinese] continued, apparently oblivious to Viktor's expression.
 "They've created something they can't control, and now they want us to clean up their mess."

 "What exactly are they offering in exchange?"
 Viktor asked.